 Credit agencies often have inaccurate information, either due to their own error or due to bad reports from creditors.
 Go through all of your reports with a fine-toothed comb.
 Ensure that every single report is accurate.
-Verify that each account is actually yours, that fit has a current balance, and that it reflects your current status (on time or in default, for example).
+Verify that each account is actually yours, that it has a current balance, and that it reflects your current status (on time or in default, for example).
 If there are any incorrect reports, you can dispute the report with the credit agency.

 “Paying off debt” is an obvious credit repair strategy.
 Hence, it is one of the most important things you can do to improve your credit scores.
 Part of your credit score is determined by the amount of available credit on your revolving accounts.
 So, if all of your credit cards are maxed out, you’re at 0% available credit.
 Steadily increasing the amount of available credit you have can help your score improve.

 Improving Your Income to Debt Ratio

 Most people do not realize that their “income to debt ratio” is one of the most important components of a lender’s decision making criteria.
 Actually, most people do not even know what their “income to debt ratio” is!
 It’s simple math.
 How much income do you have as compared to how much debt you have.
 The higher your income is as compared to your debt, the more credit you have available and the better your “income to debt ratio” is.
 One great way to get there fast is through a bankruptcy filing.
 If you file for chapter 7 relief and your unsecured debt is wiped out, your income to debt ratio improves immediately and then you just need to work on your

 Avoid New Credit Applications